GfSE/CoCoML-Pages/index.md

 </details>-->

-<a href="https://github.com/GfSE/CoCoML/discussions/3">Do you have questions or ideas: Discuss the approach!</a>
+<a href="https://github.com/GfSE/CoCoML/discussions/3" target="_blank">Do you have questions or ideas: Discuss the approach!</a>

 ## Using SpecIF as Intermediate Format